-- 1.43 A whole person impairment assessment report must be accurate, comprehensive and in accordance with the Guidelines, AMA5 section 2.6, pp21- 22 and the applicable Court Rules.
+- 1.43 A whole person impairment evaluation report should be accurate, comprehensive and fair.
 It should clearly address the question(s) being asked of the assessor.
-The assessor is required to address issues including: - current clinical status and diagnosis, including the basis and evidence used for determining the diagnosis and maximum medical improvement - whether there is impairment arising from the work injury/condition - reasoning as to how the assessor decided to allocate an injury to a particular class and selected a percentage point value within a percentage range, if applicable - the degree of whole person impairment that results from the injury, and - the proportion of whole person impairment due to any unrelated injury/condition (see definition), if any, relevant to the injury being assessed. - 1.44 The report must contain factual information based on the assessor's own history-taking and clinical examination.
-The relevant history is obtained by a review of medical records reflecting past medical history and the worker's presentation of the current history.
-It is important to review the medical records before performing an impairment assessment, as this will enable the assessor, among other things, to: - Clarify and document inconsistencies, if any, between the history provided by the worker and the history contained in the medical records. - Reconcile inconsistencies, if any, between the worker's history during the examination and other previous medical records.
-It is necessary to clarify historical inconsistencies because several issues are determined by the history. - Focus on the portions of the history pertinent to the impairment assessment. - 1.45 Examination findings must be compared with those otherwise observed.
-Informal observation forms a part of the assessment and includes any behaviour and/or activities observed before, during and after the assessment.
-Observations must be documented in the report. - If the assessor considers, on the basis of their informal observations of the worker, that the worker is not co-operating to the best of their ability during the formal assessment process, the worker should be reminded that, in order to obtain an accurate assessment, it is necessary for them to co-operate to the best of their ability. - 1.46 The report must provide a rationale consistent with the methodology and content of the Guidelines.
-It must include a comparison of the assessment's key findings with the impairment criteria in the Guidelines.
-In rare circumstances, where the assessment is conducted in the absence of pertinent data or information, the assessor must indicate how the degree of impairment was determined with the limited data and justify this in detail in the report.

-- 1.47 A standard report format including summary tables, which must be used by an assessor, is available on ReturnToWorkSA's website. - 1.48 The Guidelines and AMA5 may allow for more than one equally valid and specific method that assessors can use to establish the degree of an injured person's permanent impairment.
-When choosing between these equally valid and specific methods (e.g. muscle strength or atrophy), assessors should use the method(s) that results in the highest degree of permanent impairment. - 1.49 When using range of motion (ROM) for lower extremity and/or upper extremity for assessment, after recording the actual goniometric values, the assessor must find the listed values and interpolate, if necessary, for the actual measurements obtained on the day of examination.
-Example 16-15 in AMA5 on page 453 illustrates the interpolation process. - 1.50 The assessed degree of impairment is to be expressed ultimately as a percentage of whole person impairment (% WPI).
-Body system impairments, such as percentage of digit, hand, upper extremity, foot, lower extremity, visual or hearing impairments, are to be indicated in the report and then converted to %WPI in the summary table. - 1.51 The report must include the assessor's conclusion and the final %WPI.
-This is to be included in the final paragraph in the body of the report, and not as a separate report. - 1.52 Reports are to be provided within 10 working days of the assessment being completed, or as agreed and documented between the requestor and the assessor.
-This should be noted in the report.
+In general, the assessor will be requested to address issues such as: - current clinical status and diagnosis, including the basis and evidence used for determining maximum medical improvement - reasoning as to how the assessor decided to allocate an injury to a particular class and selected a percentage within a percentage range, if applicable - the degree of whole person impairment that results from the injury, and - the proportion of whole person impairment due to any previous injury or cause, pre-existing condition or abnormality, if any, relevant to the injury being assessed. - 1.44 The report should contain factual information based on the assessor's own history taking and clinical examination.
+If other reports or investigations are relied upon in arriving at an opinion, these should be appropriately referenced in the assessor's report. - 1.45 The evaluation report should provide a rationale consistent with the methodology and content of the Guidelines.
+It should include a comparison of the evaluation's key findings with the impairment criteria in the Guidelines.
+In rare circumstances, where the evaluation is conducted in the absence of pertinent data or information, the assessor should indicate how the degree of impairment was determined with the limited data and justify this in detail in the report. - 1.46 A standard report format including summary tables, which must be used by an assessor, is available on ReturnToWorkSA's website. - 1.47 When using range of motion (ROM) for lower extremity and/or upper extremity for assessment, after recording the actual goniometric values, the assessor must find the listed values and interpolate, if necessary, for the actual measurements obtained on the day of examination.
+Example 16-15 in AMA5 on page 453 illustrates the interpolation process. - 1.48 The assessed degree of impairment is to be expressed as a percentage of whole person impairment (% WPI).
+Regional body impairments, where used (e.g. percentage of upper extremity impairment), are to be indicated in the report and then converted to % WPI in the summary table. - 1.49 The report should include the assessor's conclusion and the final % WPI.
+This is to be included in the final paragraph in the body of the report, and not as a separate report. - 1.50 Reports are to be provided within 10 working days of the assessment being completed, or as agreed and documented between the requestor and the assessor.
+This should be noted in the report. - 1.51 Reports requested by a claims agent or ReturnToWorkSA should be provided to ReturnToWorkSA for review of compliance.
+Once compliance is confirmed, the report will be sent to the requestor by ReturnToWorkSA.